 Kavi Arasu – another seasoned blogger narrated his journey through a mind-blowing storytelling technique that has won everyone’s heart.
 The main takeaways from his session were –

-- He said that one need to seek stories around as he stated that the universe is made of stories.
+- He said that one needs to seek stories around as he stated that the universe is made of stories.

 - He won all hearts in the audience when he mentioned a quote – “In a child’s mind, there are no seven wonders, there are millions”.
-Well it came with a disclaimer that it was not his quote.
-He said that a blogger essentially need to look out for those wonders around him.
+Well, it came with a disclaimer that it was not his quote.
+He said that a blogger essentially needs to look out for those wonders around him.